wormhole-foundation/wormhole/CONTRIBUTING.md

 ## Testing

 We believe automated tests ensure the integrity of all Wormhole components.
-Anyone can verify or extend them transparently and they fit nicely with our software development lifecycle.
+Anyone can verify or extend them transparently and they fit nicely with our software development life cycle.
 This ensures Wormhole components operate as expected in both expected and failure cases.

 Places to find out more about existing test coverage and how to run those tests: